Cash Collection, Deposits & Reconciliation

 1. How to Accept and Process Credit and Debit Card Transactions - Credit and debit card payments may be accepted using only approved terminals and devices.
 Terminals must be kept in a secure location and inspected periodically for tampering or substitution.
 In addition, the segregation of processing and reconciling duties is required in departments.

-2. How to Securely Handle and Store Cardholder Information - Departments that handle credit and debit card information must do so securely, and according to a documented procedure that is approved by Finance Technology.
+2. How to Securely Handle Cardholder Information - Departments that handle credit and debit card information must do so securely, and according to a documented procedure that is approved by Finance Technology.

 Each person who has access to credit or debit card information is responsible for protecting the information and destroying it as soon as it is no longer necessary in compliance with the University’s Information Security Policy.